 5. The Circle (2017)

-When Netflix announced a Tom Hanks produced movie about internet privacy starring Emma Watson and John Boyega was to arrive on their streaming service in 2017, a lot of people were positive about what was to come.
-Unfortunately, what came was – according to our review – “one heck of a miss”.
-Bad performances, a patronising story, below-standard CG-effects and an overall sense of what could have been made for a lacklustre offering.
-So far as Ponsoldt is concerned, it seems that the director often went missing at times where the film needed visual inspiration or an injection of character, and it was clear that he felt much less comfortable in the movie’s concept-driven formula than he had in his previous character-driven work.
-This is, by far, the worst feature length movie of Ponsoldt’s career; a red mark against an otherwise very impressive filmography.
+When Netflix announced a Tom Hanks-produced movie about internet privacy starring Emma Watson and John Boyega was to arrive on their streaming service in 2017, a lot of people were positive about what was to come.
+Unfortunately, what came was one of the biggest misses of James Ponsoldt’s career.
+Bad performances, a patronising story, below standard CG effects and an overall sense of what could have been made for a lacklustre offering.